 The Company has entered into foreign exchange forward contracts with local banks to reduce the exposure of significant changes in exchange rates between Renminbi and foreign currencies.
 Authoritative guidance requires companies to recognize all of the derivative financial instruments as either assets or liabilities at fair value in the consolidated balance sheets based upon quoted market prices for comparable instruments.
 The Company's forward contracts have not met the criteria for hedge accounting within authoritative guidance.
-Therefore, the foreign currency forward contracts have been recorded at fair value, with the gain or loss on these transactions recorded in the consolidated statements of operations within "Change in fair value of forward contracts" in the period in which they occur.
+Therefore, the foreign exchange forward contracts have been recorded at fair value, with the gain or loss on these transactions recorded in the consolidated statements of operations within "Change in fair value of foreign exchange forward contracts" in the period in which they occur.
 The Company does not use derivative financial instruments for trading or speculative purposes.
-The Company held foreign exchange forward contracts with a total notional value of USD10 million as of December 31, 2017.
+The Company held foreign exchange forward contracts with a total notional value of USD139 million as of December 31, 2018.
 These foreign exchange forward contracts mature within 12 months.
 The Company used a discounted cash-flow methodology to measure fair value, which requires inputs such as interest yield curves and foreign exchange rates.
 The significant inputs used in the aforementioned model can be corroborated with market observable data and therefore the fair value measurements are classified as level 2.
-Typically, any losses or gains on the forward exchange contracts are offset by re-measurement losses or gains on the underlying balances denominated in non-functional currencies.
-The Company's foreign currency exchange contract is an over-the-counter instrument.
+Typically, any losses or gains on the forward exchange contracts is an over-the-counter instrument.